-News moves fast in the blockchain industry, plus a lot of our marketing is for ICOs/token sales/crowdfunding, so it's all time-sensitive.
-You could easily schedule once a week and bump all the time-sensitive content to the front of the queue, or where appropriate, set them to go out on certain days.
+News moves fast in the blockchain industry, and much of our marketing is for ICOs/token sales/crowdfunding, so it's all time-sensitive.
+You could easily schedule once a week and bump all the time-sensitive content to the front of the queue or, where appropriate, set them to go out on certain days.

 Any more scheduling advice?

 Don't shoot and forget.
 Always keep track of your scheduled posts.
 Look out for social media tools with calendar features to help you keep an overview of your scheduled posts and let you adjust and re-schedule your posts as needed.